-Mark Archer has served as permanent Chief Financial Officer of the Company since February 15, 2022, and previously served as our Interim Chief Financial Officer from July 15, 2021, to February 15, 2022.
-Mr. Archer also serves as a partner at FLG Partners, a Silicon Valley financial services and board advisory consultancy firm.
+Mark Archer has served as the permanent CFO of the Company since February 15, 2022, and previously served as our Interim CFO from July 15, 2021, to February 15, 2022.
+Mr. Archer also serves as a partner at FLG Partners, a Silicon Valley CFO and board advisory consultancy firm.
 Mr. Archer has over 40 years of financial and operational experience, including assignments in high growth technology and consumer products companies.
-Prior to joining FLG Partners in April 2021, from 2017 to 2020, Mr. Archer served as Executive Vice President and Chief Financial Officer of Saxco International LLC, a private equity owned middle market distributor of glass and other rigid packaging solutions to the wine, beer and spirits industries.
-From 2016 to 2018, Mr. Archer served as President and Chief Executive Officer of Swarm Technology LLC, a growth stage technology company selling hardware and software services based on Internet of Things architecture, to the agricultural industry.
-Mr. Archer received both his B.S. degree in Business Administration and an M.B.A. in Finance, both from the University of Southern California, where he was a Presidential Scholar.
+Prior to joining FLG Partners in 2021, from 2017 to 2020, Mr. Archer served as Executive Vice President and Chief Financial Officer of Saxco International LLC, a private equity owned middle market distributor of glass and other rigid packaging solutions to the wine, beer and spirits industries.
+From 2016 to 2018, Mr. Archer served as President and Chief Executive Officer of Swarm Technology LLC, a growth stage technology company selling hardware and software services based on IoT architecture.
+He has served as either Chief Financial Officer or Chief Executive Officer at a number of other public and privately held companies.
+Mr. Archer received both his B.S. degree in Business Administration and an M.B.A. in Finance, from the University of Southern California, where he was a Presidential Scholar.

-Robert A. Curtis, Pharm.D., Director
+Robert Curtis, Director

-Robert A. Curtis, Pharm.D., has served as a director of the Company since July 25, 2018.
-Dr. Curtis is a 35-year veteran in the biosciences industry.
+Robert Curtis has served as a director of the Company since July 25, 2018.
+Dr. Curtis is a 36-year veteran in the biosciences industry.
 Since 2012, Dr. Curtis has served as a consultant to emerging technology companies in his role at Curtis Consulting & Communications, LLC.
 From 2014 to 2016, he served as the Executive Chairman and Director of the Trudeau Institute in Saranac Lake, New York and prior to that position, he was Chief Executive Officer (CEO) of the Regional Technology Development Corporation from 2007 to 2012, a non-profit organization in Woods Hole, Massachusetts, where he was responsible for identifying and commercializing technology from the Marine Biological Laboratory and the Woods Hole Oceanographic Institute.
 Prior to such roles, Dr. Curtis has been a founder and CEO of several companies, including HistoRx, Inc., a tissue proteomics company, Cape Aquaculture Technologies, Inc., which developed enhanced non-genetically modified fish, and Lion Pharmaceuticals/Phoenix Drug Discovery LLC, which developed and commercialized university-based technology from some of the leading biomedical institutions in the world.
 He assisted in the founding of Environmental Operating Solutions, Inc., which applied denitrification technology to wastewater, and which was sold in 2017.
 He was a co-founder of and CEO of CombiChem, Inc., which was sold to Dupont Pharmaceuticals, and served as founding President and CEO of MetaMorphix, Inc., a joint venture between Genetics Institute, Inc., and The Johns Hopkins School of Medicine.
 Prior to these entrepreneurial endeavors, Dr. Curtis held senior management positions at Pharmacopeia, Inc., Cambridge Neuroscience, Inc., and Pfizer, Inc. He also served as Assistant Professor of Pharmacy Practice at the University of Illinois Medical Center in Chicago.
 He currently serves on the Board or as an advisor to a number of private entrepreneurial companies and has served as judge for the annual MIT \$100K Business Plan Entrepreneurial Award.
 He is Chairman of Fundraising for the Falmouth Commodores of the Cape Cod Baseball League.
 Dr. Curtis holds a BS in Pharmacy from the Massachusetts College of Pharmacy, a Pharm.D. from the University of Missouri, and an MBA from Columbia University.
 Dr. Curtis' significant experience in the biosciences, healthcare, and technology sector as well as his operational background gives him the qualifications and skills necessary to serve as a director of our Company.